cout05/cout05/README.md

 # Hi, I'm Jerico Franco🙋‍♂️

 I like to learn more about Web development, my hobbies are reading manga/manhwa, and I also enjoy watching movies, but i always make time for coding.
 Im trying to be as consistent as possible.
+My goal is to contribute everyday.

 <!---